Co fermented Coffee Passion Fruit & Coconut

 About the Processing

-• Firstly, they pick the caturra cherries using a brix meter to selectively harvest only the most perfectly ripe fruit.
+• Firstly, they pick the purple caturra cherries using a brix meter to selectively harvest only the most perfectly ripe fruit.
 They sort them to remove any defective cherries.

 This is a co fermented coffee.
 Sometimes called co ferment coffee, co-fermented coffee, or co-ferment coffee.
 Also, Co-fermentation coffee.